RazberyCat/BearValley_AI/BearValley_AI/PROJECT_STRUCTURE.md

 ### StateMachine/
 - Contains **framework only**
-- No characterâ€‘specific logic
+- No character??‘specific logic

 ### FSM Rules
 - States live under `Content/Character/States`
 - Transitions are controlled by the owner (Character / Controller)
-- States must be deterministic and sideâ€‘effect limited
+- States must be deterministic and side??‘effect limited

 ---